poxet/tharga-reporter/README.md

 - SkipLine - Skips a sertain *height* every number of rows making tables easier to read.
 - RowPadding - Adds extra padding on all rows
 - ColumnPadding - Adds extra padding to the columns
+- HideTableWhenColumnIsHidden - The entire table is hidden if the specified column is hidden from the table.
+(Ex.
+HideTableWhenColumnIsHidden="{NameOfData}")

 ###### Table column
 Columns are a little bit old-school.
 This code should better be refactored since it does not follow the pattern of everything else here.
 The way columns are added to a table really does not make any sense...